 Fifth Grade – Juliann Tate graduated Magna Cum Laude from Wheaton College with a major in Christian Education and Ministry and a minor in Psychology.
 She has taught low–income minority students after school and over the summer.

 Ms. Tate shares her love of ideas and knowledge with her students.
 She rejoices with each small revelation.
 One of her guiding quotes from Charlotte Mason is, “Thought breeds thought; children familiar with great thoughts take as naturally to thinking for themselves as the well–nourished body takes to growing; and we must bear in mind that growth, physical, intellectual, moral, spiritual, is the sole end of education.”
 She loves being part of a school where students are wholly prepared for life academically, morally and spiritually.
 In her spare time, she enjoys camping, hiking, dancing, and triathlons.

 Sixth Grade – Frances Meadows has a Bachelor of Arts degree in English and a Masters of Teaching in Secondary English Education from the University of Virginia.
 Prior to her time at UVA, she spent her summers with young people in various contexts.
 She was a camp counselor and women’s director at Ligonier Camp in Pennsylvania, and coordinated a tutoring program for at–risk middle school students.
 Since 2013, Ms. Meadows’ enthusiasm for all subject areas has been evident in her classroom.
 She loves reading and discussing stories in the living books we read at Ambleside.
 She also enjoys chaperoning First Fridays with our Seventh and Eighth Grade students.

-Seventh Grade –Krise Nowak studied Biology at George Mason University and has a Master’s Degree in Science Education from George Washington University.
-In 2012, she completed her Virginia Master Naturalist training.
-Currently, she’s pursuing a certificate in Botanical Illustration at the Lewis Ginter Botanical Garden in Richmond.
+Eighth Grade – Krise Nowak studied Biology at George Mason University and has a Master’s Degree in Science Education from George Washington University.
+In 2012, she completed her Virginia Master Naturalist training and holds a Virginia Teaching License for grades 6-12.